 The release of high-temporal resolution IV data products from Sentinel-1 in 2017 clearly demonstrated how these data are in high demand.
-Every year, with a whole new year of data being published, the interest is increasing, showing that only are the data in demand, the knowledge of these data must also be growing.
+Every year, with a whole new year of data being published, the interest is increasing, showing that not only are the data in high demand, the knowledge of these data must also be growing and become more widespread.
+It seems clear that the number of downloads seem to be closely related to the amount of data available, and after reach new data release, the numbers increase to a higher level.

 Figure 4.1.
-CCI Data Portal Usage (Last Update: Q1 2019, waiting for ESA's input).
+CCI Data Portal Usage.
+Top: Last Update: Q1 2019, extending back to 2016.
+Bottom.
+Last Update Q4 2020.

 Figure 4.2.
-Project Data Product Website Usage - Accumulated Downloads (Last Update: 20 Jun 2019).
+Project Data Product Website Usage - Accumulated Downloads.
+Top: Last Update: 20 Jun 2019, extending back to 2016.
+Bottom Last Update 06 Jan 2020